Astros’ Peña 1st rookie hitter to win World Series MVP

 ”It has a lot to do with my family, my upbringing,” he said.

-Pena finished the postseason with a .345 average, four homers, eight RBIs and a 1.005 OPS.
-He was also the first rookie shortstop to win a Gold Glove, as well as the first to homer in the World Series.

-Just 24 when he was handed the starting job at the start of the season after Carlos Correa left as a free agent, Pena became the third rookie at any position to earn Series MVP, joining a pair of right-handed pitchers: the Los Angeles Dodgers’ Larry Sherry in 1959 and Miami’s Livan Hernandez in 1997.

-His 18th-inning homer that completed the Division Series sweep at Seattle and had a go-ahead drive off Noah Syndergaard in World Series Game 5.
+Pena’s 18th-inning homer completed a Division Series sweep at Seattle and he hit a go-ahead drive off Noah Syndergaard in Game 5 of the World Series.
+His Game 2 jersey is headed to the Hall of Fame.

-”You have to make tough decisions in this job, and Jeremy’s making it look like it was an easy decision, and it wasn’t,” general manager James Click said. ”Carlos is a great player, and he’s been a huge part of this franchise.
-But to do what Jeremy did, to step in and elevate his game in the playoffs, it just speaks to his hard work, his character and the talent that he has.
-There’s not that many special guys on the planet that can do what he just did.”

-Pena became just the ninth player to win MVP of a League Championship Series and a World Series atter hitting .353 with two homers and four RBIs against the Yankees.
-The only other player to win a Championship Series MVP, World Series MVP and a Gold Glove in a career was Orel Hershiser, who did all three for the Dodgers in 1988.

 Pena thought back to last year’s Game 6 loss to Atlanta at Minute Maid Park, where he joined the Astros but was inactive.